US investigation won’t harm China’s high-tech industries: officials

 Even if the US slaps tariffs on these industries, China is prepared to face the challenges in IPR, as the country's ability to innovate has greatly improved, its industries have upgraded and it possesses an enormous market, Zhao said.

-A recent report issued by the World Intellectual Property Organization said China was the second largest source of international patent applications in 2017 under WIPO's Patent Cooperation Treaty.
-It is expected to overtake the United States, the largest source, within three years, Chinese Ambassador to Britain Liu Xiaoming said on Thursday while defending China's trade practices, Xinhua said.
+To counter the investigation, China may focus more policy and funding support on the research and development of key technologies within the framework of WTO rules, and step up its effort to invest in research and development institutes, Zhao predicted.

-To counter the investigation, China may focus more policy and funding support on the research and development of key technologies within the framework of World Trade Organization rules, and step up its effort to invest in research and development institutes, Zhao predicted.
+US President Donald Trump said on his Twitter account on Sunday that "China will take down its Trade Barriers because it is the right thing to do.
+Taxes will become Reciprocal & a deal will be made on Intellectual Property.
+Great future for both countries!"

-While the US' protectionist policy gives its companies a short-term advantage against outside competition, these firms will be hurt in the long run, he noted.Newspaper headline: US tariffs 'won't hurt China's IPRs'
+Trump has created a lot of tensions recently and made many in the US worried, so he needs to adjust his ways of expression, but that doesn't mean he is backing down, said Wang Dong, deputy secretary general of the American Studies Center at Peking University.